computir/MSTSC-Idle-Monitor/README.md

 ## Implementing as a Service

-To implement the MSTSC Monitor Service as a Windows service, follow these steps:
+To implement the MSTSC Monitor Service as a Windows service with the command line arguments, follow these steps:

 1. Open the command prompt or PowerShell as an administrator.

-2. Navigate to the directory where the compiled `MyService.exe` file is located.
+2. Navigate to the directory where the compiled MyService.exe file is located.

-3. Install the service using the `sc` command: sc create MSTSCMonitorService binPath= "<path_to_MyService.exe>"
+3. Install the service using the sc command, specifying the command line arguments:

+sc create MSTSCMonitorService binPath= "<path_to_MyService.exe> --idleTimeInMinutes=<value> --checkingDelay=<value> --dnsQueryUrl=<value>"

-Replace `<path_to_MyService.exe>` with the full path to the `MyService.exe` file.
+Replace <path_to_MyService.exe> with the full path to the MyService.exe file.
+Also, replace <value> with the desired values for the command line arguments --idleTimeInMinutes, --checkingDelay, and --dnsQueryUrl.

+For example:

+sc create MSTSCMonitorService binPath= "C:\Path\To\MyService.exe --idleTimeInMinutes=60 --checkingDelay=10 --dnsQueryUrl=idletime.example.com"

 4. Start the service:

 sc start MSTSCMonitorService

-The service will now be running in the background and monitoring the idle time.
+The service will now be running in the background and monitoring the idle time with the specified command line arguments.

+Note: Make sure to provide valid values for the command line arguments and ensure that the MyService.exe file is located at the specified path.

 ## License